KENASJOSEPHSUNIL/KENASJOSEPHSUNIL/README.md

-- 👋 Hi, I’m @KENASJOSEPHSUNIL
+- 👋 Hi, I’m @KENASJOSEPHSUNIl
-- 👀 I’m interested in Python
 - 🌱 I’m currently learning Python Basics
-- 📫 You can reach me through my mail

 <!---
 KENASJOSEPHSUNIL/KENASJOSEPHSUNIL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.